How To Align Your Studies With Your Future Career Plans

 If you’re looking for more guidance, the school has many events including fairs, guest speakers, and discussions designed to broaden students’ horizons, peak their interests, and in general just provide students with a look at accomplished professionals in their fields.
 While many majors will often have small career events or fairs, the Osprey Career Fair is by far the largest and the most important on campus.

 The Osprey Career Fair occurs biannually, with the first being in the Fall semester, and the second in spring.
-This year’s Spring Fair is on Tuesday, February 4th, from 3:00 pm to 6:00 pm in the Adam W. Herbert University Center.
+This year’s Fall Career Fairs will be virtual on Tuesday, October 6th from 3:00pm-6:00pm.
+Check our calendar for dates.
 The fair attracts over 80 companies from many different industries, so the fair is beneficial not only to all different majors, but also to those who have yet to decide on a major and are searching for some direction, information, or simply something that seems interesting to them.
 The fair is also open to alumni, as well as students who are interested in internships or jobs, and offers networking with employers and companies from Jacksonville, Florida as a whole, and the Southeastern United States.

 The career fair can really be a life-changing event for many students.
 Going can not only provide you with information on jobs that you already have an interest but can also expose you to career opportunities you had no idea existed.
 Furthermore, being able to speak to members of your field of interest, ask questions about potential careers, and receive information and make connections for future jobs and internships are all priceless moments that most students would otherwise never have access to.
 To stay up to date on what employers are going to be attending, students should log into Handshake, UNF’s student career portal, located under Student Tools in MyWings.